hatw15/Taewon/README.md

 # Hi
-I'm currently pursuing my Master's degree in the Department of Smart Factory Convergence at Sungkyunkwan University.
+I'm currently a Master's student in the Department of Smart Factory Convergence at Sungkyunkwan University.